codeminute-the-dev/banroulette-reddit/README.md

 - Mods are never banned regardless of what they post
 - Bot won't double-process a post if it restarts mid-run — it checks for its own existing reply first
 - All settings in `config.py` are the defaults; `runtime_config.json` (written by the admin panel) overrides them at startup
+- I will never release a release on this repo, it's just fucking python.
+Clone it and run it (if u aren't retarded, if you are you are going to compile it)